isabelc/EDD-Related-Downloads/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.6.1 =
+Adds new image size filter and checks for ssl.

 = 1.6 =
 Updated widget to work with the WordPress 4.0 live widget customizer.